dhunt84971/CalendarNotes/README.md

 Documents and pages can be moved by dragging and dropping.
 Dragging a document will move all sub-documents under that document.
 Pages can be dragged from one document to another.

 ## Development Setup
 VS Code is the recommended IDE.
-Install VS Code from using the instructions from the VS Code website.
+Install VS Code using the instructions from the VS Code website.
 Install nodejs and npm:

-For Debian based Linux systems just run:
+For Debian based Linux systems run:
 ```
 sudo apt-get update
 sudo apt-get install nodejs npm